Research

 Sequencing Technology for Biological Dynamics

-Small RNA Targetome & RBP Footprinting
+Small RNA Targetome and RBP Footprinting

-RNA & Protein Design
+RNA and Protein Design

-Evolutionary & Systems Biology
+Evolutionary and Systems Biology

 Research Experience